Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

 1. Using outside research, indicate the potential security risks of allowing employees to access work information on their personal devices.
 Identify at least three potential attacks that can be carried out.

-Answer:
+> Answer:

 - Lost or stolen devices

 -  According to research from Ponemon Institute, 39% of the study participants reported that their organizations had a data security breach, which was a consequence of a stolen device.

-- Malware introduction into the network from the personal devices
+- Malware introduction into the network from the infected personal devices

 In 2012 Jupitor Networks reported a 155% increase in the malacious software developed by hackers for mobile devices, specifically Android (Increase by 3325%)

-- Identity theft via weak links in the Friends and Family The US Treasury Department's Financial Crimes Enforcement Network found that in about 27% of the suspicious activity reports, the person victim of the identity theft knew the suspected thief who was usually a famiy member, friend, acquaintance or an employee working in a victim's home.
+- Identity theft via weak links in the Friends and Family

+The US Treasury Department's Financial Crimes Enforcement Network found that in about 27% of the suspicious activity reports, the person victim of the identity theft knew the suspected thief who was usually a famiy member, friend, acquaintance or an employee working in a victim's home.